bitpay/php-kiosk-demo-laravel/README.md

 - `composer install`
 - `cp .env.example .env` and configure it
 - `cp application-example.yaml application.yaml` and configure it
-- `php artisan migrate` to run DB migrations
+- `php artisan migrate` to run DB migrations (and create sqlite DB if you use this database)

 ## Testing